AMonoyios/CO3808-Thesis/README.md

 Dropped idea for drag and drop (no point of creating one) <br/>
 Implemented a right click to inventory to drop item       <br/>
 #### bugs:
 B15) Working - Counter does not display correct item count              <br/>
+B16) Pending - Chest can not apply spawn force to specific game objects <br/>